Make a Lasting Impact

 Charitable Lead Trust—This trust arrangement allows you to make current gifts to the Museum while passing your assets along to heirs sometime in the future, often with greatly reduced estate and gift taxes.
 It can also be arranged so that the remaining trust principal returns to you at the end of the trust term.

-For information about becoming a member of the Legacy Society, please contact:
+For information about planned giving, please contact:

 Japanese American National Museum

-100 N Central Avenue
+100 N. Central Avenue